 About Blue Crow Publishing

-Blue Crow Publishing, LLC, is a small, traditional publisher of fiction and nonfiction founded in 2016.
-We publish fiction and nonfiction of a variety of genres under our Blue Crow Books imprint:
+Blue Crow Publishing, LLC, is a small, traditional publisher and provider of author services founded in 2016.

 - Adult Fiction of all genres.